Dirac231/ZShop/NOTES/Miscellaneous/C Programming.md

 } else {
 }

-// Switch (When checking a single variable for more values) switch(variable){
+// Switch - When checking a single variable for more values switch(variable){
   case value_1:
   case value_2: